kishanSQT/Readme_Viewer/README.md

   - type: String
   - example: gemini-1.5-pro
   - required: true
-  - description: The model you want to use from Gemini AI
+  - description: It is a mathematical or computational system trained to recognize patterns and make predictions or decisions based on data.
 - prompt
   - type: String
   - example: Here is the report from this hotel run from last night's audit.